cph-cachet/carp.sensing-flutter/packages/carp_context_package/README.md

       airQualityService);
 ```

-See the example for a full example of how to set up a CAMS study protocol for this context sampling package.
+See the `example.dart` file for a full example of how to set up a CAMS study protocol for this context sampling package.